is it cyber security or cybersecurity

 This can be related to any system that can be accessed via the Internet, such as automated lighting and heating at home, fitness apps tracking your daily actions or a speed sensor in a motor vehicle for an insurance company.

 IoT systems are installed, and the software or security updates are ignored.
-Such behaviour can risk the privacy of the users of the IoT systems and also others as often the IoT systems are part of a botnet.
+Such behavior can risk the privacy of the users of the IoT systems and also others as often the IoT systems are part of a botnet.

 What are the different types of cyber threats?